SavageVictor/SelfAssessment/Skills/Async.md

   - try..catch: 🙋 used
   - Non-blocking: 🙋 used
   - Async I/O: 🖐️ used
-  - Thread pool: 👂 heard
+  - Thread pool: 🖐️ used
-  - Pattern Reactor: 👂 heard
+  - Pattern Reactor: 🖐️ used
   - CAS operations: 👂 heard
   - epoll: 👂 heard
   - kqueue: